 - Analytical: The conscious mind handles logical problems, analyzing the variables, forming a plan of action and carrying out that plan.

-- Short term working memory: The conscious mind also provides a small “holding tank” for our very recent experiences.
+- Short-term working memory: The conscious mind also provides a small “holding tank” for our very recent experiences.

 - Rationale: Humans need to find reasons for our behavior; why we what we do.
-This too, is a function of conscious awareness.
+This too is a function of conscious awareness.
 The rationale we provide, however, is very often questionable or even incorrect, leading to both internal and external misunderstanding and turmoil.

 - Willpower: Willpower is a great thing to be sure, but as we all know, relying solely on conscious resolve to accomplish difficult tasks can have undependable, even frustrating results.

 Also within our conscious mind resides one previously unmentioned function known as the “critical faculty.”
 This “critical faculty” decides what is and is not congruent (consistent) with our personal belief systems and on that basis, either rejects or accepts input.
-Unfortunately, because it is inextricably entwined with the ego and the rationale function, the critical factor is not always terribly good at its job and sometimes excludes good data while it allows in bad.
+Unfortunately, because it is inextricably entwined with the ego and the rational function, the critical factor is not always terribly good at its job and sometimes excludes good data while it allows in bad.

 All these conscious processes take up a surprisingly small portion of our mental power – only a little more than 10%, in fact.
 The other 90% is utilized by the unconscious portion of the mind, which takes care of our autonomic physical processes, habit formation, emotions, long-term memory, and self-preservation.